wordofwarning/wordofwarning.org/current/2020-emergencystopgap/index.md

 *Presented by* Word of Warning *in association with* NIAMOS

 #### A Thursday Late | 27 February, 6pm-10pm | Pay What You Decide
-Manchester's micro-marathon of the bizarre, the bold + the beautiful pops-up with a night of curiosities amidst the decaying splendour of Hulme's NIAMOS — a "stopgap" to bridge the void between gallery + theatre, and to fill the empty months of winter…<br>*Come and go as you please, sample the different — then pay what you decide!*
+Manchester's micro-marathon of the bizarre, the bold + the beautiful pops-up with a night of curiosities amidst the decaying splendour of Hulme's NIAMOS — a 'stopgap' to bridge the void between gallery + theatre, and to fill the empty months of winter…<br>*Come and go as you please, sample the different — then pay what you decide!*

 Participating artists *TBA* here in early February; until 17 January we are [seeking artist proposals](/hab/emergency).
 To get a feel for it, have a look at 2019's [daytime programme at NIAMOS](/archive/2019-emergency/daytime).